alehano/gemini_turbo/README.md

 It must have .prompt extension.
 After generation the output will be saved in the OUTPUT_DIR with the same name but without the .prompt extension.

+You need Vortex API key to use this tool.
-Google API key you can get here: https://console.cloud.google.com/apis/credentials
+Credentials file you can get here: https://console.cloud.google.com/apis/credentials

 ## Usage: